 In Italy he spent some days in Bologna, where he visited the civic and archaeological museums.
 Continuing south, he stopped off at the Institute of Human Palaeontology in Florence, where he studied the Upper Palaeolithic remains of the Grimaldi Caves and other sites in northern Italy.
 Here he mentioned in his report that he had been able to see the finds from the Romanelli Cave, and that he had received excellent treatment from Dr. Paolo Graciosi (1906-1988).
 After Florence, Pericot worked at the Pigorini Museum of Prehistory, where he came into contact with Professor Ugo Rellini (1870-1943) (Barocelli 1944-45, 269).
 Pericot discussed with Rellini 'the results obtained in the excavations of the Parpalló Cave' (JAE/114-375, 20-02-1932).
 From 21 February, he studied at the museum and also at the Institute of Archaeology at the University of Naples.
-After this he visited the Grimaldi Museum and then continued his journey through France on his way back to Spain, visiting the site of the Grotte de la Salpêtrière and its Aurignacian paintings, given that there could have 'relationship between the same (Salpêtrière) and our Parpalló Cave' (JAE/114-375, 01-03-1932).
+After this he visited the Grimaldi Museum and the site of Barma Grande.
+He then moved first to Monaco to visit the Prehistory Museum and then continued his journey through France on his way back to Spain, visiting the site of the Grotte de la Salpêtrière and its Aurignacian paintings, given that there could have 'relationship between the same (Salpêtrière) and our Parpalló Cave' (JAE/114-375, 01-03-1932).